- Listen to Greek myths at the Acropolis

 - If you need to get your toes in the sand immediately, head to remote Agios Sostis beach to find your isolated paradise.

 - For a more active experience, Ftelia Beach is known for its excellent windsurfing.

 - Stroll through Little Venice, an 18th-century neighborhood where colorful former captains' mansions and seaside restaurants seem to sprout straight from the sea.
 It's also right next to the island's famous hillside windmills for great photo ops.

 Day 5: Day Trip to Delos

 Travel back in time after breakfast with a morning boat ride out to the archaeological site at Delos.
-You'll board a small boat at the old port to cruise for 45 minutes out to one of ancient Greece's most sacred sites.
-This small island was the center of the Cyclades during the Classical era and the mythological birthplace of twin deities Apollo and Artemis.
-Pilgrims from around the region were attracted to the mystical site and helped it evolve into one of the largest trade centers of the Mediterranean.
+You'll board a small boat at the old port to cruise for 45 minutes to one of ancient Greece's most sacred sites.
+This small island was the center of the Cyclades during the Classical era and the mythological birthplace of the twin deities Apollo and Artemis.
+Pilgrims from around the region regarded the as mystical and helped it evolve into one of the largest trade centers of the Mediterranean.

 Your guided tour will wind you through the foundations of former traders' mansions, temples, and landmarks such as the Terrace of the Lions.
-Don't skip the island museum, where many of the smaller artifacts and frescoes have been moved to protect them from the elements.
+Make sure to visit the island museum, where many of the smaller artifacts and frescoes have been relocated to protect them from any damage.

 After breakfast at your hotel, you'll get an early ferry to Santorini.
 Nothing says "good morning" like watching the sun coming up over the island's iconic cubic architecture.
 Upon arrival, you'll take in the island's central caldera—the site of one of the largest volcanic eruptions in history—rising above you.